sonots/embulk-filter-timestamp_format/README.md

 See [./example](./example) for more examples.

-## Timestamp Parser/Formatter Performance Issue
+## JRuby Timestamp Parser/Formatter Performance Issue

 Embulk's timestamp parser/formatter originally uses jruby implementation, but it is slow.
 To improve performance, this plugin also supports Java's [SimpleDateFormat](https://docs.oracle.com/javase/jp/6/api/java/text/SimpleDateFormat.html) format as: